-Whatever the extent of prefabrication there shall be a "designated" person responsible for ensuring that the compressor is correctly built.
-On request, supplier shall provide from his staff an experienced oxygen compressor erector, who will be in charge of the unit until it is handed over to the user.
-It can be seen however that, if units or subassemblies are brought to site cleaned, tested and sealed, then the "designated" person's responsibilities extend back to the supplier's and major sub supplier's works.
+Whatever the extent of prefabrication, there shall be a "designated" person responsible for ensuring that the compressor is correctly built.
+On request, the manufacturer or their representative shall provide from his staff an experienced oxygen compressor erector, who will be in charge of the unit until it is handed over to the user.
+It can be seen however that, if units or subassemblies are brought to site cleaned, tested and sealed, then the "designated" person's responsibilities extend back to the manufacturer's and major sub supplier's works.